calacuda/stepper-synth/README.md

 ## TODOs

+- [ ] improve wave table synth efficiency.
 - [ ] update midi stepper to have 4 "channels" each with the same number of steps, they should play in unison
-- [ ] each midi stepper channel should be routed to a different instrument.
+- [ ] each midi stepper channel should be routed to a different instrument (configurable).
-- [ ] add a way to for the wavetable synth to learn midi bindings
+- [ ] add a way to for the wavetable synth to learn midi bindings.